jestann/jestann.github.io/_portfolio/6-tabletop.md

 layout: default
 modal-id: 6
 img: collab.png
-alt: Tabletop is a desktop app on Electron, NodeJS, and Javascript
+img-alt: Tabletop is a desktop app on Electron, NodeJS, and Javascript
 thumbnail: collab.png
 title: Tabletop
 subtitle: Desktop app on Electron and Javascript